Vanshanium/Automate/README.txt

-Let see if ti works or not !
+Let see if ti works or not

+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

+This is the peronal token ig!